Health-care workers battled burnout before COVID-19 — now it's even worse, experts warn | CBC News

 Conducted in late 2018 and early 2019, the poll focused only on survey respondents who were among the staff at Toronto General's cardiovascular centre, but the results are in line with high rates of burnout reported elsewhere pre-pandemic.

-"If it was that bad before, what's it going to be now?" questioned Rubin, who wants to conduct another survey mid-pandemic.
+"If it was that bad before, what's it going to be now?" said Rubin, who wants to conduct another survey mid-pandemic.

 Strain on workers a 'vicious cycle'